 Changing your lifestyle to achieve a healthy weight isn’t as hard as it may sound.
-Changing a few unhealthy habits and sticking to these changes may be enough to meet the goals for the family.
-Goals should be small and realistic for long term benefit and involve the whole family.
-Parents and carers are encouraged to be positive role models for healthy food and exercise habits.
+Your family can reach healthy goals by changing a few unhealthy habits.
+Goals should be small, realistic and involve the whole family.
+Parents and carers can be positive role models for healthy food and exercise habits.

 Younger children, unless very overweight, should not actually lose weight, but grow into their weight.
 Deliberate weight loss in children can affect growth and development.
-The aim at this young age is weight maintenance.
+Check with your GP if your child is in the healthy weight range.

-Limit screen time to less than 2 hours per day (TV, computer, video games, i-pads or tablets, smart phones etc)
+- Limit screen time to less than 2 hours per day.

-Eat together once a day as a family without the TV being on
+- Eat together once a day as a family and turn off any screens.

-Spend at least 60 minutes outside every day (playing or being physically active)
+- Spend at least 60 minutes outside every day (playing or being active).

-- Encourage more fruit (2 serves/day), vegetables (5 serves/day) and nutritious snacks (see Snack attack ideas fact sheet)
+- Eat more fruit (2 serves/day), vegetables (5 serves/day) and nutritious snacks (see Snack attack ideas fact sheet).

-- Do not skip meals- Eat regularly - 3 main meals and 2-3 optional healthy snacks per day as this will regulate appetite
+- Do not skip meals.
+Eat at regular times - 3 main meals and 2-3 optional healthy snacks per day.
+This will regulate appetite.

-- Limit takeaway food and high fat snacks, use low fat dairy products, change recipes to be lower in fat
+- Limit takeaway food and high fat snacks.
+Use low fat dairy products and change recipes to be lower in fat.

-- Learn how to read food labels, ie look for products with less than 10g of fat per 100g
+- Learn how to read food labels, e.g. look for products with less than 10g of fat per 100g.

-- Eat at the table and turn off the TV
+- Eat at the table and turn off any screens.

 - Encourage your child to eat slowly and chew food well.

-- If your child is constantly “hungry” they may actually be bored.
-Find something for them to do rather than eat
+- If your child is constantly “hungry” they may be bored.
+Find something for them to do rather than eat.

 - Water should be the main drink.
-Fruit juice, cordial and soft drinks should be left for occasional treats
+Fruit juice, cordial and soft drinks should only be occasional treats.

-- Plan your shopping list around healthy meals and limit high energy snack foods such as chocolate, potato chips, lollies, soft-drinks, fruit juice and sweet biscuits
+- Plan your shopping list around healthy meals.
+Try to not eat high energy snack foods such as chocolate, potato chips, lollies, soft-drinks, fruit juice and sweet biscuits regularly.

-- Where possible, choose grain based breads and breakfast cereals.
-Wholegrain products are more filling than more processed white varieties.
+- Choose whole grain based breads and breakfast cereals.
+Wholegrain products are more filling than processed white varieties.

 Favourite recipes can be high in fat, sugar and salt, and low in fibre, so they don't fit in with the dietary guidelines for good health.
-But this doesn’t this mean you need to throw out old cookbooks and buy new ones.
-Many recipes can be adapted to fit in with healthy eating practices, without spoiling the flavour or appearance of the dish.
+This doesn’t this mean you need to throw out old cookbooks and buy new ones.
+Adapt favourite recipes to be healthier.

 Here are some hints to help

-- Use low fat cooking methods ie BBQ, dry fry (in non-stick pan), steam, bake on a rack or grill
+- Use low fat cooking methods e.g. BBQ, dry fry (in non-stick pan), steam, bake on a rack or grill.

-- Lean meat can be cooked on a low heat, using a non-stick pan, or you can brush or spray the pan lightly with oil before cooking.
+- Cook lean meat on a low heat, using a non-stick pan, or you can brush or spray the pan lightly with oil before cooking.

 - Choose lean cuts of meat, and trim off any visible fat and skin.

 - Monitor the portion sizes of meats.
-Consider reducing the meat serving by replacing with vegetables/legumes or salad
+Reduce the meat serving by replacing with vegetables/legumes or salad.

 - Don’t cook with a lot of added fat.
-Mono and poly unsaturated oils are best in small amounts ie1-2 teaspoons for a recipe serving of four.
+Mono and poly unsaturated oils are best in small amounts e.g. 1-2 teaspoons for a recipe serving of four.
 If you can leave it out altogether, even better!

-- Cook onions and garlic in a small amount of water, wine, stock or vegetable juice instead of browning in margarine or oil as many recipes state
+- Cook onions and garlic in a small amount of water, wine, stock or vegetable juice instead of browning in margarine or oil.

 - Cream and sour cream are sometimes used to make sauces.
-These can be replaced by lower fat varieties or a light and creamy evaporated milk or a low/non-fat plain yogurt- but make sure you add this at the last minute, and don't re-boil the sauce or it will curdle.
-For white sauces, use low-fat or skim milk in place of full-cream milk, and the minimum amount of butter or margarine
+These can be replaced by low fat varieties or a light and creamy evaporated milk.
+If you use low/non-fat plain yogurt make sure you add this at the last minute, and don't re-boil the sauce or it will curdle.
+For white sauces, use low-fat or skim milk in place of full-cream milk, and the minimum amount of butter or margarine.

 - Serve low-fat custard, yogurt, fruche or ice cream instead of cream as an accompaniment with fruit based desserts.

-- Whip equal quantities of ricotta cheese and low-fat plain yogurt with a small amount of sugar or honey for a cream substitute
+- Whip equal amounts of ricotta cheese and low-fat plain yogurt with a small amount of sugar or honey for a cream substitute

 Good breakfast choices include wholegrain, high fibre cereals such as weetbix or Special k or multi grain bread for energy and lean protein for fullness.